 Slice each apple into about 12 pieces.
-I slice off two hemispherical pieces, "sides," then cut down to the core in the other direction.
-The two semicircles get cut into four wedges and the remaining half-moon shapes into two, but at an angle.
+I slice off two hemispherical pieces, "sides," then cut down to the core in the other direction, leaving a squared core.
+The two semicircles get cut into 3-4 wedges, depending on the starting size, and the remaining half-moon shapes into two, but at an angle to the flat side.
 This seems meticulous, but I think that these sizes make a pie that cooks well and has a good mouth feel.
 These shapes also pack well (see below).

-I don't like those spiral cutters because the slices are too thin and the apples cook before a good crust can really get done.
-I've never used one of those simultaneous corer-slicer gizmos, but I imagine that would work just fine.
+I don't like those spiral simulutaneous corer-slicers because the slices are too thin and the apples cook before a good crust can really get done.
 I like to keep things simple.
 You can do with a good knife what most of those gadgets to when they're not just taking up space.